Second Major in Entrepreneurship

 • enrich them with an entrepreneurial mindset to deal with uncertainties in a VUCA* world and be the drivers of technology innovation,

-• provide them with hands-on experience in technopreneurship through experiential learning approach and 20-week overseas/local internship with startups, venture capital firms, or other entrepreneurship related organizations,
+• provide them with hands-on experience in entrepreneurship through experiential learning approach and 20-week overseas/local internship with organisations that can include startups, venture capital firms, entrepreneurship support organisations, and innovation setups in corporations,

 • expand their network and be part of the entrepreneurship ecosystem, and